 - The Tiny Toon Adventures episode "Duck in the Dark", where Plucky watches a marathon of Eddie Cougar horror movies, including one that has him attacking a screaming Bambi.
 It ends up giving Plucky horrible nightmares.

 Plucky: Only a total idiot would be afraid of these movies!

 Buster: I rest my case.

-The VeggieTales episode "Where's God When I'm S-scared" starts with Junior Asparagus watching "Frankencelery," and becoming frightened by everything in the house after that.
+- The VeggieTales episode "Where's God When I'm S-Scared?" starts with Junior Asparagus watching "Frankencelery," and becoming frightened by everything in the house after that.
 Somewhat subverted when the Aesop is "God will protect you so you don't need to be scared," not "You shouldn't have watched that movie."
 Junior also learns that while Frankencelery might be scary, the actor who plays him is a regular guy.